shivamBasak/Dictionary/README.md

 # Dictionary Web App - Frontend Mentor Challenge

 It appears that the project you're trying to run uses Vite as its build tool and development server.
-Here are the steps to run the `fem-dictionary-web-app` project on your localhost:
+Here are the steps to run the `Dictionary` project on your localhost:

 1. **Clone the Repository:**
    If you haven't already, clone the repository as mentioned earlier: